-Here’s a path from Purina with good design scent.
-This is a banner ad leading to a landing page.
+Here’s a path from Parachute with good design scent.
+This is a Facebook ad leading to a landing page.

-A good car salesmen will listen very carefully to what you say.
+A good car salesman will listen very carefully to what you say.
 He’ll study your body language.
-He’ll try to find out if your more interested in horsepower or gas mileage.
+He’ll try to find out if you’re more interested in horsepower or gas mileage.
 Luxury or economy?
 GPS, 4-wheel drive, satellite radio?

 Then he’ll craft his pitch around the benefits you care about.

-Your ads serve the same purpose.
-A click on an ad is an indication of interest and the ensuing pitch should be consistent with the benefits from that ad.
+Your paid ads serve the same purpose.
+A click on an ad is an indication of interest in that thing, and the ensuing pitch should be consistent with the benefits from that ad.

 It’s surprising how often marketers get this wrong.

 If you make an offer in an ad, maintain the scent of that offer from the ad to the landing page.
 Otherwise, it’s bye-bye traffic.